ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_send_connector/guide.en-gb.md

 }
 ```

-Once the Send connector has been created, use the following API call to retrieve its ID.
+Once the send connector has been created, use the following API call to retrieve its ID.

 > [!api]
 >
 > @api {GET} email/exchange/{organizationName}/service/{exchangeService}/sendConnector

-- `organizationName` : enter the name of your Exchange platform, which is in the form of "private-zz11111-1" or "dedicated-zz111111-1".
+- `organizationName` : Enter the name of your Exchange platform, which is in the form of "private-zz11111-1" or "dedicated-zz111111-1".
 - `ExchangeService`: Enter the name of your Exchange platform, which is in the form of "private-zz11111-1" or "dedicated-zz111111-1".

 You get this type of result: